 Andis is a 13 year old Spotted Saddle Horse.
 Andis came to us after working hard as an extreme trail horse in Kentucky.
 Upon his arrival, Andis wouldn't allow anyone to touch his head or face.
 We discovered that he has vision loss on his left side and had been treated very roughly.
 He had trouble trusting humans, and didn't know how to give or receive affection.
 That has changed- though he is still reserved, he can be a real sweetie.
 He is brave, driven and very professional.

 This mare... she is special.
 We came across Sapphire at an auction June 2020.
 She had been used as a buggy horse and was in terrible condition at only 9 years old.
 She was extremely underweight, terrified and totally lacking in confidence.
-After finally believing us when we assured her she was in her new forever home, she has blossomed.
-She has gained weight and is working on her riding skills.
+After finally believing us when we assured her she was in her new forever home, she has started to come out of her shell.
+She has gained weight and is working on her social skills.
 Sapphire sparkles when you meet her.
-She is undeniably sweet, kind and eager to please, but she has a very sassy, stubborn side that makes her a fun challenge some days!
+She is undeniably sweet, kind and eager to please, but she also struggles with overwhelming anxiety, which many of us can relate to.

 Caleb is a 11 year old Tennessee Walking Horse.
 His name means "wholehearted and devoted".
 Trained as an extreme trail horse in Tennessee, he came to us with an unknown history, but it was clear was that Caleb was not always treated with kindness.
 Upon arrival he would often shy away from us and appear anxious, but always did as asked.
 Patience, love and consistency has helped him recover into the fun loving, cheeky guy he is now.
 He has a deep and loving heart, and always tries his best, but he is often a total goof.